 Violation of Health and Safety Policies.
-No student or other member of the College community shall violate any College Health and Safety Policies, procedures and guidelines (including violation regarding required PPE (personal protective equipment).
-Students who have violated College or program specific Health and Safety policies (example PPE in labs or shops) will be subject to the non-academic penalties.
+No student shall violate any College Health and Safety Policies, procedures and guidelines [including violation regarding required PPE (personal protective equipment)].
+Students who have violated College or program specific Health and Safety policies (example PPE in labs or shops) will be subject to non-academic penalties.

 Disruption of Instructional Activities.
-No student or member of the College community shall exhibit behaviours/actions that interfere with others' fundamental right to learn in class, laboratories, clinical settings, field placements, seminars, tutorials, group meetings, or other related activities, including examinations and tests.
+No student shall exhibit behaviours/actions that interfere with others' fundamental right to learnin classes, laboratories, clinical settings, field placements, seminars, tutorials, group meetings, or other related activities, including examinations and tests.
 Complaints of this nature are to be submitted to the Chair/Dean of the student's program.

 Disruption or Obstruction of Regular or Organized College Activities.
-No student or other member of the College community shall disrupt or obstruct any regular or organized College activities/functions, including public service functions and other authorized activities on College property or at College-sponsored/approved activities off campus.
+No student shall disrupt or obstruct any regular or organized College activities/functions, including public service functions and other authorized activities on College property or at College-sponsored/approved activities off campus.

 Communications.
-No student or member of the College community shall:
+No student shall:

 - 1. Fail to obey the lawful instructions or comply with the directions of a College employee, or person acting on behalf of the College, while that employee or person is acting in the proper performance of their duty; - 2.
-Refuse to provide identification upon reasonable request and justification by a College official, employee or person acting in the proper performance of their duty (e.g. Campus Security).

-3. Engage in conduct in any form that is, or would reasonably be seen to be, humiliating or demeaning to another person or coerce, entice or incite a person to commit an act that is, or is reasonably seen to be, humiliating or demeaning to that person or to others, including but not limited to social media or texting.

-4. Use information and communication technologies such as e-mail, cell phone, text messages, instant messaging, personal Web sites, social networking sites, or online personal polling Web sites, to engage in or support harassing or hostile behaviour by an individual or group, or that is intended or has the potential to harm others (e.g. cyber-bullying).
+Refuse to provide identification upon reasonable request and justification by a College official, employee or person acting in the proper performance of their duty (e.g Campus Security). - 3.
+Engage in conduct in any form that is, or would reasonably be seen to be, humiliating or demeaning to another person or coerce, entice or incite a person to commit an act that is, or is reasonably seen to be, humiliating or demeaning to that person or to others, including but not limited to social media or texting. - 4.
+Use information and communication technologies such as e-mail, cell phone, text messages, instant messaging, personal Web sites, social networking sites, or online personal polling Web sites, to engage in or support harassing or hostile behaviour by an individual or group, or that is intended or has the potential to harm others (e.g. cyber-bullying).

 Unauthorized or Illegal Substances.
-No student or member of the College community shall on College property or at a College-sponsored activity/function off campus:
+No student shall, on College property or at a College-sponsored activity/function off campus: